abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 because of the power of the practice and path itself.
 Confidence in the efficacy of the path and training grows and continues to grow.

-11\.
-What is the Pali word for letting go or relinquishment?
+Q: What is the Pali word for letting go or relinquishment?
 Please spell that as well.

-Well there are a few different words that sometimes get tied into the phrase “letting go.” *Abhinivesāya*: all *dhamma*s are not to be clung to.
-Not clinging is, of course, letting go. *Patinissagga* directly means relinquishment or letting go. *Vossagga* is relinquishment, particularly around the sense of self—letting go of the sense of self or “I.”
+A: Well there are a few different words that sometimes get tied into the phrase “letting go.” *Abhinivesāya*: all *dhammas* are not to be clung to.
+Not clinging is, of course, letting go. *Paṭinissagga* directly means relinquishment or letting go. *Vossagga* is relinquishment, particularly around the sense of self—letting go of the sense of self or “I.”